The Settings page is visible to admins and superadmins. It is split into:

 Authentication overview

-SlackHive supports two login methods:- Username / password — built-in, no external provider required
+- Username / password — built-in, no external provider required

 - Sign in with Slack — users log in via Slack OAuth; their Slack identity links to their SlackHive account

-ADMIN_USERNAME / ADMIN_PASSWORD environment variables — never stored in the database.
+The superadmin account is configured via ADMIN_USERNAME / ADMIN_PASSWORD environment variables — never stored in the database.
 Sessions use HMAC-signed cookies; the signing key is AUTH_SECRET in your .env.

 Sign in with Slack

-To enable Slack OAuth login, go to Settings → General → Authentication and enter your Slack app’s Client ID and Client Secret (found in the Slack API console under Basic Information → App Credentials).
-Once configured, users see a Sign in with Slack button on the login page.
-Open vs invite-only login:- Invite-only (default): Only users you’ve already created or imported can log in via Slack.
-Anyone else gets an “account not invited” error.
+To enable Slack OAuth login, go to Settings → Sign in with Slack and enter your Slack app’s Client ID and Client Secret (found in the Slack API console under Basic Information → App Credentials).

 - Open login: Any Slack workspace member can log in and a SlackHive account is created automatically on first login.